 Types of Trusts

-- 1. The surviving spouse must be entitled to receive all of the income from the trust during their lifetime.
+- 1. The surviving spouse must be entitled to receive all the income from the trust during their lifetime.

 - 2. No person other than the spouse can receive, use, or have the benefits of the capital of the trust during the spouse’s lifetime.

-One of the main reasons to use a spousal trust forpurposes is to take advantage of the spousal rollover provision.
-For example, a husband owns shares in a company which he had started from scratch (meaning his cost base on the shares is essentially $0) and those shares are now worth $10mm.
-Then, on his death he will be deemed to have disposed of those shares and his estate will have a $10mm capital gain, half of which would be taxable.
-If, however, he establishes a spousal trust in his will, then on his death the shares will be allowed to "rollover" to his spouse tax free, thus deferring the capital gains tax liability until the spouse's death.
+One of the main reasons to use a spousal trust for estate planning purposes is to take advantage of the spousal rollover provision.
+For example, assume a husband owns shares in a company which he had started up with little capital investment (meaning the cost base of his shares is essentially $0) and those shares are now worth $10 million.
+On his death, he will be deemed to have disposed of those shares at their fair market value and his estate will have a $10 million capital gain, half of which would be taxable.
+If, however, he transfers those shares to his spouse under his will, on his death the shares will "rollover" to his spouse on a tax-free basis, thus deferring the capital gains tax liability until the spouse's death.

 Inter Vivos Trusts

 An inter vivos trust, or living trust, is created and comes into existence during the lifetime of the person creating the trust, known as the.
-The duration and terms of the trust is decided at the time of its creation.
-As part of the terms of the trust, trustees are appointed to manage the property of the trust as provided in the trust agreement.
-This type of trust may distribute the assets to the named beneficiaries during or after the settlor’s life.
+The duration and terms of the trust are typically set out is a trust agreement that becomes effective once the trust is created.
+As part of the terms of the trust, one or more trustees are appointed to manage the property of the trust as provided in the trust agreement.
+The terms of an inter vivos trust may permit the distribution of the trust assets to the named beneficiaries during or after the settlor’s life.
 An inter vivos trust will be subject to a deemed disposition of its assets every 21 years (from the date of creation), unless planning is undertaken prior to that time.
-Generally, assets held in an inter vivos trust can be distributed tax-free to one or more Canadian resident beneficiaries prior to the 21st anniversary of the trust.
+Generally, assets held in an inter vivos trust can be distributed on a rollover basis to any Canadian resident beneficiaries prior to the 21st anniversary of the trust.